 Things to do in Sabarimala temple

 Sabarimala Temple is not just a destination for religious devotees but also a haven for those seeking solace in nature’s lap.
-Beyond the spiritual aspects, the temple offers a unique blend of natural beauty, cultural heritage, and tranquillity.
 Here we will explore some of the remarkable things to do within the Sabarimala Temple complex, allowing visitors to immerse themselves in a profound spiritual experience while embracing the surroundings.

 - The primary purpose of visiting the temple is to seek the blessings of Lord Ayyappa.
 The location of the main shrine is on a hilltop.
 This is where the deity is worshipped.
 Climb the sacred Pathinettam Padi (18 holy steps) leading to the sanctum sanctorum, as each step symbolizes a unique spiritual significance.
 Experience the divinity as you offer prayers and witness the magnificent rituals conducted by the temple priests.